GhanaNLP/GhanaTTS/README.md

 ## Training Your Model

 1. Ensure your audio files are in `.wav` format (22050Hz or 16000Hz) and paired with accurate text transcriptions and publish it to hugging face as an alligned audio text dataset.
 See examples from the provided datasets.
-If you want to use one of our existing datasets, then you can skip this step.
+If you want to use one of our existing datasets [here](https://huggingface.co/collections/ghananlpcommunity/ghana-tts), then you can skip this step.
 2. Use our ready-to-go Google Colab notebook to begin training a model from scratch or fine-tuning from one of our checkpoints:
    - 💻 **Train/Finetune a Piper TTS Model** — [Open in Colab](https://colab.research.google.com/drive/1b0KaAjK9ZyM4prUnUawDU2RZ4LBoIn8i?usp=sharing) | 🎥 [Watch the Tutorial](https://youtube.com/)